rohitashokkhot/SweatAtoms/README.md

 2. Record a new activity.

 3. Download the activity data as a xml file into
-(xml) file from Polar H7 heart rate monitor.
+(xml) file from polarpersonaltrainer.com website.

 4. Start localhost/apache if you are working locally.